rei/rei-cedar-vue-2/README.md

 __TODO:__ Notes about DDS, design tokens, integrations

-- `npm run get-tokens` fetch css variables from Brand.ai
+- `yarn get-tokens` fetch css variables from Brand.ai.
+- `yarn get-icons` fetch icons and build an svg sprite of them.

 ## CSS

 __TODO:__ Notes about css, postcss, stylelint, css-modules?

+- Using postcss.
+Config for it lives in `postcss.config.js`
-- Main.postcss (.postcss so webpack uses the correct loader - others can be .css or whatever, just need to be imported here to be processed)
+- main.postcss (.postcss so webpack uses the correct loader - others are .pcss and just need to be imported here to be processed)
 - Imported into entry files (dev.js and main.js so webpack processes the css since we aren’t using a css loader for our files)
 - [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) inspired file structure.
 - CSS needs to be written with cdr- namespace prefix (tried automating it but had too many gotchas and wasn't intuitive)